mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 An Aslan without Tolerance is unlikely to be found in the company of non-Aslan.

-In any Aslan’s dealings with others, Tolerance offsets the negative DM called for under the reaction rules (see page 9).
+In any Aslan's dealings with others, Tolerance offsets the negative DM called for under the reaction rules (see page 9).